gopine/diary/2017/October/October 12 (Thursday).md

 Compiled the C++ code to WebAssembly using Emscripten.

 The image processing library is now significantly faster than the equivalent JavaScript library.

+WebAssembly enables high-performance image processing in the browser.